thorgrin/beerlist/README.md

 ## Howto use

+### Separate use of parsers
-The parsers can be used separately, there are just a few simple dependencies as mentioned in `requirements.txt`.
+* The parsers can be used separately, there are just a few simple dependencies as mentioned in `requirements.txt`.
-The parsers can be easily run in their own python virtual environment:
+* The parsers can be easily run in their own python virtual environment:
 ```
 python3 -m venv ./venv
 source /venv/bin/activate